Stage Door Canteen (film): Production

 Stage Door Canteen represents the only film appearance of Katharine Cornell.
 It features a performance of "Why Don't You Do Right?" by Benny Goodman and His Orchestra, which became the first major hit for singer Peggy Lee.
+Also featured are a tune by Count Basie and his band with Ethel Waters and two by violinist Yehudi Menuhin.
 African-American producer Leonard Harper was hired to do the African-American casting in New York City.

 Of additional cultural note are two segments, one in which Merle Oberon sings the praises of America's Chinese allies, represented by Chinese airmen, and another in which Sam Jaffe interviews several Soviet officers, one of them female, in both English and Russian.